risingwavelabs/risingwave-docs-legacy/docs/data-delivery.md

 ## Upsert sinks and primary keys

 For each sink, you can specify the data format.
-All sinks supports the `upsert` and `append-only` formats while Kafka also supports the `debezium` format.
+All sinks support the `upsert` and `append-only` formats while Kafka also supports the `debezium` format.
+In the `upsert` sink, a non-null value updates the last value for the same key or inserts a new value if the key doesn't exist.
+A NULL value indicates the deletion of the corresponding key.

 When creating an `upsert` sink, note whether or not you need to specify the primary key in the following situations.

 - If the downstream system supports primary keys and the table in the downstream system has a primary key, you must specify the primary key with the `primary_key` field when creating an upsert JDBC sink.